ISYSLAB-HUST/ProtFormer-Site/dataset/README.md

-# Please download the parameters from here to test the corresponding dataset。
+# Please download the parameters from here to test the corresponding dataset.

 ## Parameters of DeepPPISP